 Unnaturally High Deer Population

 White-tailed deer are native to Michigan, but over the last six decades their population has grown to levels that are much higher than any prior period.
 Regional deer densities in Michigan have changed a great deal since the 1970s.
 Statewide deer population estimates indicate that the population grew steadily between the 1970s and early 1990s with a gradual long-term declining trend since 1995.
-It is important to note that population trends are not consistent across the State, with stronger declines in the U.P. and N.L.P. and inclines in the S.L.P.1
+It is important to note that population trends are not consistent across the state, with stronger declines in the Upper Peninsula and northern Lower Peninsula and increases in the southern Lower Peninsula.1

 Threat to Ecological Systems